Cuisinart 360˚ Griddle Cooking Center Review

 - The griddle has two propane burners that total 30,000 BTUs of heat giving enough power to get the surface of the griddle above 650˚F.

 - The stainless steel lid that lets you not just sear, but also smoke, roast, steam or bake.
 This lid is really what helps make this a more versatile product than traditional griddles

-- Two side tables that can fold away.
-There is a paper towel holder under one of the side tables as well that comes in handy when you’re cleaning the griddle after use
+- One side table that can fold away.
+There is a paper towel holder under the side tables as well that comes in handy when you’re cleaning the griddle after use

 - Grease trap that goes all the way around the griddle to catch the drippings that come off the cook top while you’re cooking.
 This system then funnels the grease around to a cup in the back.